Yankees vs. Blue Jays Player Props Betting Odds

-The Toronto Blue Jays host the New York Yankees at Rogers Centre on Monday at 7:07 PM ET.
-There are multiple ways to bet on this contest, including player prop options.
+Player prop odds are among the many ways to bet on the Toronto Blue Jays-New York Yankees matchup at Rogers Centre on Tuesday at 7:07 PM ET.

 Bet on this matchup or its props with DraftKings!